tvsnarayana/AzureDevTestDeploy/environmentSetup.md

 Now you need to go to the Azure portal (https://portal.azure.com).
 In the "Settings" section select "Management Certificates" and upload mycert.cer.

-Grab your subscription ID from the portal, then run docker-machine create with these details:
+Grab your subscription ID from the portal, you will need this in the next step.
-$ docker-machine create -d azure --azure-subscription-id="SUB_ID" --azure-subscription-cert="mycert.pem" A-VERY-UNIQUE-NAME

 ## Create Docker Hosts ##